Reduce Errors and Eliminate Costs with Scanning Technology

 Barcodes are a printed image that can be scanned by a reader.
 It is usually a series of lines and numbers that represent a code.
 Barcode tags are less expensive than RFID, but the scanner must be held close to the barcode and each tag must be scanned individually.

 Through the use of Clear Spider technology and 2D Barcodes (QR codes), you can record transactions and scan items using your smartphone camera.
 Our app is optimized for medium to light scanning with regular smartphone cameras.
 Scanner add-ons can be used to accommodate higher frequency scanning.

-An RFID reader can scan a product by waving the device in a general direction of the tag.
-The reader picks up the RFID tag using radio wave signals, giving the reader a significant amount of product information, such as the expiry date or product maintenance details.
+An RFID reader can scan a product by pointing the device in a general direction of the tag.
+The reader picks up the RFID tag using radio wave signals.
+These tags give the reader a significant amount of product information, such as the expiry date or product maintenance details.

-RFID tags contain embedded data and are therefore more expensive to purchase.
-It’s quick and convenient to scan several RFID tags at once or in batches when they’re in the same room or area.
+RFID tags contain embedded data, making them more expensive to purchase.
+However, RFID makes it quick and convenient to scan several RFID tags at once, or in batches when they’re in the same room or area.
 It’s less cost-effective when there are multiple items spread out over several locations, with only one or two items per location.

 |Line of vision||Directly on the barcode (up to 15 ft)||Near the RFID tag (up to 300 ft)|